-Dr. Steed began his professional career at the Emory University School of Medicine in 2004, and was full time faculty there until 2013.
-He was the Emory Oral and Maxillofacial Surgery Residency Program Director from 2007 to 2013 and Chief of the Oral and Maxillofacial Surgery service at Emory University Midtown Hospital.
-In 2013 he moved to his present position as Associate Professor and Chair of the Department of Oral and Maxillofacial Surgery at the Medical University of South Carolina within the James B. Edwards College of Dental Medicine.
+Dr. Steed began his professional career at the Emory University School of Medicine in 2004 and he was a full time faculty member there until 2013.
+He was the Emory oral and maxillofacial surgery residency program director from 2007 to 2013 and chief of the oral and maxillofacial surgery service at Emory University Midtown Hospital.
+In 2013 he moved to his present position as associate professor and chair of the Department of Oral and Maxillofacial Surgery at the Medical University of South Carolina within the James B. Edwards College of Dental Medicine.

-Dr. Steed is a consultant for the Committee on Dental Accreditation and a Board Examiner for the American Board of Oral and Maxillofacial Surgery (ABOMS).
-He was recently named as Co-Chair for the Medicine and Anesthesia Section of ABOMS.
-Dr. Steed’s clinical and research interests include microsurgical repair of peripheral trigeminal nerve injuries (such as the lingual, inferior alveolar, and infraorbital), virtual surgical planning/simulation, orthognathic and maxillofacial trauma surgery outcome measurements, and surgical curriculum development and assessment.
+Dr. Steed is a consultant for the Committee on Dental Accreditation and a board examiner for the American Board of Oral and Maxillofacial Surgery (ABOMS).
+He was recently named as co-chair for the medicine and anesthesia section of ABOMS.
+Dr. Steed’s clinical and research interests include micros-surgical repair of peripheral trigeminal nerve injuries (such as the lingual, inferior alveolar, and infraorbital), virtual surgical planning/simulation, orthognathic and maxillofacial trauma surgery outcome measurements, and surgical curriculum development and assessment.

 Dr. Steed has an active clinical practice, seeing patients three days per week and operating two days per week.
 In addition to these clinical responsibilities, he directs the Department of Oral and Maxillofacial Surgery, is extensively involved in the training of the residents within that program, and continues his research in maxillofacial trauma.
 Dr. Steed has guest edited three textbooks and authored over 10 book chapters and 13 publications related to oral and maxillofacial surgery.